I. Almond – Magi – Purpose

-The almond is a deciduous tree native to the Middle East, India and North Africa.
+The deciduous almond tree is native to the Middle East, India and North Africa.
 The fruit of the almond is a drupe, encased by an outer hull containing a woody shell.
 Inside the shell is the edible seed commonly referred to as a nut.
 Almond reminds us to keep an open mind as life is not always as hard as we perceive it to be.